anydotcrypto/docs.any.sender/README.md

 npm i @any-sender/client
 ```

 2. Use your favourite wallet to top up balance with any.sender.
-Sending funds directly to our relay contract address to top up gas credit.
+Send funds directly to our relay contract address to top up gas credit.
 See [payments](./docs/payments.md) for more details.

 3. Create and sign a relay transaction: